CrayLabs/SmartSim-Scaling/README.md

 The scaling repo offers two types of Orchestrator deployments: Standard and Colocated.

-> The Orchestrator is a SmartSim term for a Redis or KeyDB database with a RedisAI module built into it with the ML runtimes.
+> The Orchestrator is a SmartSim term for a Redis or KeyDB database with the SmartRedis client software wrapped around it.

 1. `Standard (Clustered Deployement)`
   : When running with Standard deployment, your Orchestrator will be deployed on different compute nodes